Skip to main content

 Unmet transbay travel potential from San Francisco to destinations throughout the Megaregion

 The benefits of a new train crossing of the Bay extends much further than the Bay Area.
-Look at how many people would take a train from San Francisco to places around the Megaregion if train service were good.
+Look at how many people might take a train from San Francisco to places around the Megaregion if train service was frequent, fast, and affordable.

 Image